 The phlebotomist is a major player in the field of laboratory medicine.
 The diagnosis of a patient is dependent on the quality of blood specimens collected by the phlebotomist.

-In this fast-paced 10-week program you will spend five weeks in class learning the basics of collecting blood specimens by venipuncture and by skin puncture.
+In this fast-paced 200-hour program you will spend five weeks in class and online learning the basics of collecting blood specimens by venipuncture and by skin puncture.
 You will have lectures on anatomy and physiology, medical terminology, safety and infection control and the procedures.
-After passing this portion of the class with a grade of "C" or better, you will move on to five weeks of clinical rotations.
+After completing this portion of the class, you will move on to five weeks of clinical rotations.